DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 positions), and the clothing they were wearing (clothing, for example, was coded on the dimensions of color and kind of clothing – sportswear, formal wear, casual wear, etc.) were also taken into account.
-A close reading of the images, in-depth scrutiny and “treating the visual as problematic”[^7_Casimiro_55] was the next step.
+A close reading of the images, in-depth scrutiny and "treating the visual as problematic"[^7_Casimiro_55] was the next step.

 ##Are Men from Mars and Women from Venus?

-The idea that men and women belong to “distinct planets” and that the differences between them are a consequence of inner psychological differences between the genders has long been widespread.
+The idea that men and women belong to "distinct planets" and that the differences between them are a consequence of inner psychological differences between the genders has long been widespread.
 There is a belief that each gender can be understood in terms of distinct ways of